 Tenant to tenant migration

-Move an instance to a different tenant
+Move an environment to a different tenant

 You might need to reconfigure some applications and settings after tenant to tenant migration such as Microsoft Dynamics 365 for Outlook, server-side sync, SharePoint integration, etc.